 Michigan Zoning Laws and Off-Grid Living

-While there seem to be some areas in Michigan with no zoning (see this map), almost every part of the state has adopted some zoning laws.
+While some areas in Michigan seem to have no zoning (see this map), almost every part of the state has adopted some zoning laws.

 Some of the rules to look out for are:

 - Number of accessory dwellings allowed

 - Permitted uses for property

 Michigan State law is not friendly to tiny homes.
 The law states that all dwellings must meet these minimum size requirements: